 Silence of the Lab

-Detective Victoria Duncan (Victoria Pratt - My Daughter Is Innocent) receives a visit from a friend who is concerned as she believes her daughter Angie (Alexa Rowe) and Victoria's daughter Macey (Ireland Baldwin) have gone missing.
-When Victoria heads to the university to try and find out what has happened to them the Dean (Bruce Dawson - A Bramble House Christmas) tells her that both Macey and Angie were expelled from the university last week for causing a disruption at the bio-lab.
+Detective Victoria Duncan (Victoria Pratt - My Daughter Is Innocent) receives a visit from a friend who is concerned as she believes her daughter, Angie (Alexa Rowe), and Victoria's daughter, Macey (Ireland Baldwin), have gone missing whilst at university.
+When Victoria heads to the university to try and find out what has happened to them the Dean (Bruce Dawson - A Bramble House Christmas) tells her that both Macey and Angie were recently expelled from the university for causing a disruption at the bio-lab.
 But as Victoria looks through her daughter's dorm room she becomes suspicious over the Dean's explanation and starts digging deeper.
 But what she discovers is a wall of silence which extends beyond the university when it comes to covering up what has happened to Macey and Angie as well as to what is really going on in the bio-lab.

 What is clear about "Campus Caller" is that it is one of those made for TV movies which relies heavily on the likeable nature of the star which Victoria Pratt certainly has.
 Trouble is that likeable nature can only go so far and sadly the character of Victoria Duncan ends up annoying and unsurprisingly inconsistent.
 But then this is one of those movies where the writing of all the characters is not great and those which end up in supporting roles end up weak.

 What this all boils down to is that "Campus Caller" ends up just another made for TV movie, a time filler for those looking for a movie to watch on a lazy afternoon which doesn't demand too much attention.